thomasboel/montra/README.md

 # CLI Usage

-Since this is subject to evolve and change over time, refer to `svl --help`.
+Since this is subject to evolve and change over time, refer to `mon --help`.
 This also works out the box for new and existing commands.

 ## Managing services

 ### Services

-`svl service add --help` to see how to add a new service to the configuration.
+`mon service add --help` to see how to add a new service to the configuration.

 ### Groups

 Services can be added to groups that can easily be shared with others with export/import capabilities.
-`svl group create backend` will create a group with the name `tprm`.
+`mon group create backend` will create a group with the name `tprm`.
-`svl group add backend postgres my-service other-service ...` will add services to the group.
+`mon group add backend postgres my-service other-service ...` will add services to the group.
-`svl group start backend` will start all the services in the group.
+`mon group start backend` will start all the services in the group.